Hypercubers/hypercubing.xyz/docs/drafts/hyper-puzzle-notation.md

     - It's not used for anything else in notation.
     - It's unlikely to be useful for anything else.
-    - If it is ever useful for anything else, this is only a very narrow context in which it is useful.
+    - If it is ever useful for anything else, this is only a very narrow context in which it is already used.
     - It's already used to introduce constraints in set-builder notation: $\{ x | x < 5 \}$.
     - Comma `,` and colon `:` are already used for [commutators](#commutator) and [conjugates](#conjugate).